weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (b) If F=V xG,thenV-F=0.

-Furthermore, if E is €"-equivalent to a convex set, then (a) and (b) have converses, in which we assume that F is a vector field in E, of class €':
+Furthermore, if E is  \in "-equivalent to a convex set, then (a) and (b) have converses, in which we assume that F is a vector field in E, of class  \in ':

 (a) IfV x F=0, then F = Vu for some ue %"(E).

-0") IfV:-F=0,thenF =V x G for some vector field G in E, of class €"
+0") IfV:-F=0,thenF =V x G for some vector field G in E, of class  \in "

 Proof If we compare the definitions of Vu, V x F, and V + F with the